infinum/eightshift-docs/website/docs/basics/blocks-component-manifest.md

 ### options

 These keys are used to provide a single point of reference for component options used in the options part.
-If you have a `SelectControl` component or a `ColorSelector`, you can set all your options here and use those options in the options section and story for mocking components.
+If you have a `SelectControl` or a `ColorSelector` component, you can set all your options here and use those options in the options section and story for mocking components.
 Please check [this chapter](blocks-component-in-block) for more details.

 ### components